Check out our price breakdown of medical schools in Germany

 Medlink Students will take care to supply you with all the needed materials and support you throughout the whole process.

 While German public universities charge low tuition fees, their fees are higher for non-EU residents.
 In contrast, private universities are usually in the €20,000 - €30,000 tuition range.
-Furthermore, living costs with rent in Germany are between €1,300 to €1,800 per month depending on the city.
+Furthermore, living costs (rent included) in Germany are between €1,300 to €1,800 per month, depending on the city.

 By choosing to study all 6 years in UMCH, your tuition fee will be €25,000 for the 1st and 2nd years and €28,000 for the years 3-6.
 The university gives you a second option.